-The ultrasonic examination equipment shall be capable of at least detecting the reference standard notches described in B.3.2.
+The ultrasonic examination equipment shall be capable of at least detecting the reference standard notches as described in B.3.2.
 It shall be serviced regularly in accordance with the manufacturer's operating instructions to ensure that its accuracy is maintained.
 Inspection records and approval certificates for the equipment shall be maintained.

-The operation of the ultrasonic examination equipment shall be by qualified and experienced personnel certified at least to Level 1 and supervised by personnel certified at least to Level 2 in accordance with ISO 9712.
-Other standards, which meet or exceed these minimum requirements, may be used subject to approval by the inspector.
-The inner and outer surfaces of any cylinder, which is to be examined ultrasonically, shall be in a condition suitable for an accurate and reproducible examination.
+The operation of the test equipment shall be by qualified and experienced personnel certified at least to Level 1 and supervised by personnel certified at least to Level 2 in accordance with ISO 9712.
+Other standards which meet or exceed these minimum requirements may be used subject to approval by the inspector.

+The inner and outer surfaces of any cylinder which is to be tested ultrasonically shall be in a condition suitable for an accurate and reproducible examination.

-For flaw detection, the pulse echo system shall be used.
-For thickness measurement, either the resonance method or the pulse echo system shall be used.
+For flaw detection the pulse echo system shall be used to detect flaws such as cracks and folds, etc. For thickness measurement, either the resonance method or the pulse echo system shall be used.
 Either contact or immersion techniques of examination shall be used.